 CoC Program Grantee (Recipient): The CoC Program Grantee is the “recipient” as used by HUD and means an applicant that signs a grant agreement with HUD

-Collaborative applicant: The eligible applicant that has been designated by the OHS Advisory Board to respond to the Notice of Fund Availability (NOFA) and to apply for Continuum of Care planning funds on behalf of the Continuum, Section E. of this Charter designates the Office of Homeless Services as the Collaborative Applicant for the Cuyahoga County Continuum of Care.
+Collaborative applicant: The eligible applicant that has been designated by the OHS Advisory Board to respond to the Notice of Fund Availability (NOFA) and to apply for Continuum of Care planning funds on behalf of the Continuum, Section E. of this Charter designates the Cuyahoga County Office of Homeless Services as the Collaborative Applicant for the Cuyahoga County Continuum of Care.

 Continuum of Care Membership: The agencies and individuals who are stakeholders in achieving the Continuum of Care goals and objectives to reduce the end homelessness for all populations in the community.
 CoC Membership includes anyone who is interested in reducing and ending homelessness in the geographic area of CoC, and who attends the most recent General CoC Membership meeting.
+Members may join at any time but are formally invited at least annually.

 Homelessness Management Information System (HMIS): The information system designated by the CoC to comply with HMIS requirements prescribed by HUD.
-The Cuyahoga County Advisory Board CoC selected Bitfocus LLC, Clarity Software in 2003, for the CoC’s HIMS provider.
+The Cuyahoga County CoC selected Bitfocus Inc., Clarity Human Services HMIS Software in 2019(?), for the CoC’s HIMS provider.
 This is noted in Section E. of the Charter.

 HMIS Lead: The entity designed by the OHS Advisory Board in accordance with this part, to operate the CoC’s HMIS on its behalf.
-Section E. of this Charter designated the Office of Homeless Services as the HMIS Lead for the CoC.
+Section E. of this Charter designates the Cuyahoga County Office of Homeless Services as the HMIS Lead for the CoC.

+CES Lead: The entity designated to operate the Coordinated Entry System for the CoC is Frontline Services Inc. Frontline is guided by the OHS and the Advisory Board on CES policies and procedures.

 Office of Homeless Services Advisory Board: The Office of Homeless Services (OHS) Advisory Board is the governing body of the CoC.
 It was originally established through legislative action by the City of Cleveland and Cuyahoga County in 1992.
 It is the group of persons elected according to the Bylaws of the CoC, to carry out the goals and objectives of the HEARTH act on behalf of the Continuum of Care and in accordance with the CoC Charter and Bylaws.